CTFEDs/grid-workshop/decks/notes.md

 ---

+# Paper exercise

+With a partner map out item grid and row placement using the handout

+^ 10 minutes

+---

 # Complex layout

-- Open `final/index` in your editor and also in Firefox
+- Open `final/index.html` in your editor and also in Firefox

 ^
 Review HTML

+---

+# Main

+Add:

+- `display: grid;`

+- `grid-template-columns: 80px repeat(7, 1fr);`

+- `grid-template-rows: repeat(6, auto);`

+^
+Inspect with grid inspector after each step

 ---

 # Comment on<br>the workshop